osharuda/BooKeeper/README.md

 # BooKeeper

 This small script is intended to scan your directory with documents and get meaningfull information required to organize your documents.
-* Supported document file types are PDF, DJVU, FB2, RTF, DOCX, ODT.
+* Supported document file types are PDF, DJVU, FB2, RTF, DOCX, DOC, ODT.
 * Recursive archive (zip, rar, 7z, tar.gz) scanning is supported.

 Data is saved into sqlite3 database.